ing-bank/scruid/README.md

 Depending on your use case, it is also possible to create a custom client.
 For details regarding clients, their configuration, as well the creation of a custom one see the [Scruid Clients](docs/scruid_clients.md) documentation.

+## Authentication

+The Advanced client can be configured to authenticate with the Druid cluster.
+See the [Scruid Clients](docs/scruid_clients.md) document for more information.

 ## Tests

 To run the tests, please make sure that you have the Druid instance running: